 The USSU Women’s Centre is pleased to offer this new program in partnership with a variety of local community organizations.
-The Community Outreach Program allows USSU Women’s Centre volunteers to become involved in difference programs that are available at these local organizations as a way of learning more about social issues that go beyond the campus community.
+The Community Outreach Program allows USSU Women’s Centre volunteers to become involved in different programs that are available at these local organizations as a way of learning more about social issues that go beyond the campus community.

 Centre volunteers operate informal discussion groups open to anyone who wishes to attend.
 There are three groups that operate regularly: a parenting discussion group, a reproductive choices discussion group and a body image discussion group.
 Occasionally other groups are run depending on the interest of the volunteers.

-The Women’s Centre hosts/participates in four major events throughout the year: Sexual Assault Awareness Week, Take Back the Night, The National Day of Remembrance and Action on Violence Against Women, I Need Feminism, and International Women’s Day.
+The Women’s Centre hosts/participates in four major events throughout the year: Sexual Assault Awareness Week, Take Back the Night, The National Day of Remembrance and Action on Violence Against Women, I Need Feminism and International Women’s Day.
 Depending on volunteer interests, other events can be held and other days recognized.
 Some of these events are planned in collaboration with other USSU Centres and women’s groups.

 Information and Resources

 The Centre has an active partnership with a number of women-centered groups both on and off campus.
 We provide information about services offered by these other community groups as well as partner with them for a number of events that are focused on women’s interests and issues.
-The Women’s Centre is a sex-positive space, we provide free condoms, lube, gloves, dental dams and sex information.
+The Women’s Centre is a sex-positive space, we provide free condoms, lube, gloves, dental dams, and sex information.
 We also provide free menstrual products.

 We provide students with a library of over 1000 books.
 Our literature is centered on issues of immediate concern to women.
 The library is continually being expanded.